Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 The following prompts are related to the details about the Amplify Istio Agents.

 1. Select what you would like to install.
 You can install only one of the agents, or both.
-The Discovery agent option deploys the Amplify Istio Discovery Agent.
+The Discovery Agent option deploys the Amplify Istio Discovery Agent.

     ```bash
     Select which agents to install: (Use arrow keys)